rubyonjets/jets/docs/_docs/extras/deploying-with-mfa.md

 Jets supports the use of Multi Factor Authentication using AWS environment variables.

-Using a secure note in your favorite password manager, you can present environment variables for your jets commands.
+Using a secure note in your favorite password manager, you can preset environment variables for your jets commands.

 Here is an example of a secure note template that ends with a `jets deploy`:
 ```bash